 Yes.
 All post-doctoral fellowship awards are awarded within the FEC framework.
 If a grant is awarded the MRC will provide funding at a rate of 80% of the FEC and the research organisation(s) must agree to fund the balance of the FEC for the project from other resources.

 26. Are there limits on the funding I can request?

-The fellowship provides a competitive salary, research support staff, research consumables expenses, travel costs and capital equipment appropriate for the research project under full economic costs.
-The award also provides funding for research training outside the UK.
-There is no limit to the research costs that can be requested, however all requests for resources must be justified in terms of delivering the objectives of the research proposal.
+The fellowship provides 50% towards the fellow’s salary.
+There is no limit to the research costs that can be requested, however awards do not typically exceed £2m (80% fEC).
+All requests for resources must be justified in terms of delivering the objectives of the research proposal.

 Where capital items are requested (i.e. equipment costing over £10,000 inc. VAT), whilst not mandatory, it is expected that the Research Organisation will support the application with a contribution towards the purchase and maintenance costs.
 Typically Research Organisations contribute 50% of the purchase costs.

 For Senior Clinical and Non-Clinical Fellowships only, 50% of the fellow’s salary costs must be provided by the Research Organisation.
 The fellow can request the remaining 50% of their salary from the fellowship, awarded at the standard 80% fEC, which results in a total salary contribution of 40% from MRC and 60% from the Research Organisation.
 This should be reflected in the costing of the award.
 The salary contribution can be differentially profiled across the years of the award, provided that the total cost of 50% PI salary is met during the lifetime of the award.